Supervised learning in Hamiltonian reconstruction from local measurements on eigenstates: Introduction

-Notice that in principle, the problem of reconstructing $c_{i}$s from $k$-RDM information is a typical inverse problem, which requires to calculate the causal factors from observables.
-For a deterministic forward model $\mathbf{y}=\mathcal{A}\left(x^{*}\right)+\mathbf{e}$, where $x^{*}$ is the system parameter, $\mathbf{y}$ is the measured data and $\mathbf{e}$ is the observation noise, given data $\mathbf{y}$, an inverse problem is that we want to recover the model parameter $x^{*}$ from the given data $\mathbf{y}$.
-Deep neural network is an efficient approach to approximate the solution for various inverse problems~\cite{adler2017solving}, such as image reconstruction~\cite{mccann2017convolutional, lucas2018using}, signal recovery~\cite{mousavi2017learning}, and learning PDE models from data~\cite{long2017pde}.
+In this work, we propose to address the problem from the perspective of an inverse problem, with which lots of machine learning techniques can then be naturally applied.
+We notice that the problem of reconstructing $c_{i}$s from $k$-RDM information is a typical inverse problem, which requires calculating the causal factors from observables.
+In its general form, for a deterministic forward model $\mathbf{y}=\mathcal{A}\left(x^{*}\right)+\mathbf{e}$, where $x^{*}$ is the system parameter, $\mathbf{y}$ is the measured data and $\mathbf{e}$ is the observation noise, given data $\mathbf{y}$, an inverse problem is that we want to recover the model parameter $x^{*}$ from the given data $\mathbf{y}$.
+In our case, $\mathbf{y}$ is the measurement data given by $\bra{\psi}A_i\ket{\psi}$, and $x^{*}$ are the system parameters given by $c_{i}$s, and $\mathbf{e}$ is the measurement noise.

-In general most inverse problems are ill-posed.
-From the Monte-Carlo sampling based on the method in Ref.~\cite{hou2019determining}, we understand that if $ | \psi \rangle _{k}$ is a low-lying excited state of $H$, there are very few $\{a_{i}\}$s that correspond to multiple $\{c_{i}\}$s, then the Hamiltonian recovery problem is well-posed.
-When $ | \psi \rangle _{k}$ is middle-lying ($k \approx 2^{n-1}$ for $n$-qubit system), the solution is highly sensitive to the $k$-RDMs, the problem is therefore ill-posed.
+Neural network is an efficient approach to approximate the solution for various inverse problems~\cite{adler2017solving}, such as image reconstruction~\cite{mccann2017convolutional, lucas2018using}, signal recovery~\cite{mousavi2017learning}, and learning PDE models from data~\cite{long2017pde}.
+We will then address the reconstruction problem with the supervised learning method based on neural network techniques.
+Notice that in general, most inverse problems are ill-posed.
+From the method based on Monte-Carlo sampling in Ref.~\cite{hou2020determining}, we understand that if $ | \psi_{n} \rangle$ is a low-lying excited state of $H$, there are very few $\{a_{i}\}$s that correspond to multiple $\{c_{i}\}$s, then the Hamiltonian recovery problem is well-posed.
+When $ | \psi_{n} \rangle $ is middle-lying ($n \approx 2^{N-1}$ for $N$-qubit system), the solution is highly sensitive to the $k$-RDMs, the problem is therefore ill-posed.